All Episodes

 That's it.

-See, they're Democrats, they drive by's are just so upset with these so-called ferocious attacks.
+The drive-bys are just so upset with these so-called ferocious attacks.

 These have been benign.

-Even the Britney Spears Paris Hilton ad was funny.
+Even the Britney Spears Paris-Hilton ad was funny.

 It was benign.